 Today, Tufnell Park is one of North London’s most charming and characterful neighbourhoods.
-Historically part of the Eton Estate, this area was once home to dairy farms and market gardens that supplied central London.
+Historically part of the rural Barnsbury manor lands, it was long home to dairy farms and market gardens supplying London, before evolving into a sought-after residential area in the late 19th century.

 Housing and rental market